Harsha-Sampangi/savr-ai/README.md

 python -m venv .venv
 .\.venv\Scripts\activate

-Install the required libraries:
+Install the required dependencies:
-A requirements.txt file is the standard way to manage dependencies.
-Create a file named requirements.txt with the following content:

-streamlit==1.31.0
-opencv-python==4.9.0.80
-numpy==1.26.4
-face-recognition==1.3.0
-pandas==2.1.4
-Pillow==10.2.0
-matplotlib
-openpyxl
-PyMuPDF

-Then, install everything with one command:
+The project is organized within the savr_ai folder.
+Install requirements from there:

-pip install -r requirements.txt
+pip install -r savr_ai/requirements.txt

+3. Setup

+Create Data Folders: Before running the app, ensure the dataset and attendance_reports folders exist in the root directory (SAVR-AI/).

+Enroll Students: Add student images to the SAVR-AI/dataset/ folder.
+The filename for each image must be in the format: ROLL_NUMBER - NAME.jpg.

+Example: CS001 - Alice Johnson.jpg

-Running the Application
+4. Running the Application

-Once the installation is complete, run the following command in your terminal:
+Navigate to the root project directory (SAVR-AI/) and run the Streamlit app:

-streamlit run app.py
+streamlit run savr_ai/app.py

-Your web browser will open, and you can start using the SAVR-AI application.
+The application will open in your default web browser.

 📖 How to Use
-Log In: Use the demo credentials to log in.
+Login: Use the demo credentials to log in as a Teacher or Student.

-Enroll Students:

-Navigate to Class Management.

-Use the Bulk Import feature by uploading an Excel manifest and a ZIP file of photos.

-Alternatively, enroll students one by one using the Manual Enroll form.
+Teacher: teacher@demo.com / demo123

+Student: student@demo.com / demo123

+Manage Classes: Use the "Class Management" page to enroll new students manually or in bulk.

 Take Attendance:

-Navigate to the Dashboard and click "Upload Photo" or go directly to the AI Attendance Detection page.

-Upload a photo of the classroom.

-Click "Analyze Photo" to see the complete attendance results.

-View Reports:
+Navigate to "Take Attendance," upload a class photo, and click "Analyze."

+Review the results, correct any low-confidence matches, and click "Save & Continue."

+CCTV Monitoring:

-Go to the Attendance Reports page to see analytics and data visualizations.
+Go to the "CCTV Monitoring" page and click "Start Monitoring."

+Click "Stop Monitoring" to end the session.

+Review the detected students and save the report.

+View Reports: On the "Reports" page, select a saved CSV file from the dropdown to view detailed attendance data and visualizations.

-⚖️ License
+📄 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.